UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/README.md

 4. Suggest how you might summarize the data to show this as a table or a number, as well as how you might show this as a visualization.

+A table will demonstrate the significant differences for each country along with the test statistics (F values) obtained from the ANOVA test.
+We can also retrieve statistics to plot boxplots of the means of greenhouse gas emissions for each country.
+We can then further show the differences with line plots over the 26 years of emission data.